-Table A5 Summary of operating expenditure by standard classification item
+Table 3 Summary of operating expenditure by standard classification item

-The budgeted allocation for employee related costs and remuneration of councilors for the 2020/21 financial year totals R169, 749 million, which equals 33% of the total operating expenditure.
-South African Local
+The budgeted allocation for employee related costs and remuneration of councilors for the 2021/22 financial year totals R163, 212 million and R27, 334 million respectively, which equals 36% of the total operating expenditure.
+South African Local Government Bargaining Council didn't stipulates any increase for the year

-Government Bargaining Council circular 02/2020 stipulates an increase of 6.2%.
-Based on MFMA circular 99, the two outer-years salary increases have been factored into this budget at CPI percentage increase of 4,6%.
-The CPI is also applied on remuneration for councilors for outer years
+2021/22.
+Based on MFMA circular 108, the two outer-years' salary increases have been factored into this budget at CPI percentage increase of 4,2%.
+The CPI is also applied on remuneration for councilors for outer years and the Increase from adjustment of R159, 477 million to R163 212 million is due to the vacant posts anticipated to be filled including those of senior Managers.

 The cost associated with the remuneration of Councilors is determined by the Minister of Co-operative Governance and Traditional Affairs in accordance with the Remuneration of Public Office Bearers Act, 1998 (Act 20 of 1998).
 The most recent proclamation in this regard has been taken into account in compiling the Municipality's budget.

-The provision of debt impairment was determined based on the annual average collection rate of 50 per cent and the Debt Write-off Policy of the Municipality.
-For the 2020/21 financial year this amount equates to R42, 658 million and escalates to R49, 850 million in 2021/22 and R52, 143 million 2022/23.
+The provision of debt impairment was determined based on the annual average collection rate and the Debt Write-off Policy of the Municipality.
+For the 2021/22 financial year this amount equates to R48, 632 million and escalates to R50, 675 million in 2022/23 and R52, 904 million 2023/24.
 While this expenditure is considered a non-cash flow item, it informed the total cost associated with rendering the services of the municipality, as well as the municipality's realistically anticipated revenues.

 Provision for depreciation and asset impairment has been informed by the Municipality's Asset Management Policy.
 Depreciation is widely considered a proxy for the measurement of the rate for asset consumption.
-Budget appropriations in this regard total R55, 163 million for the 2020/21 financial year and equates to 11% of the total operating expenditure.
+Budget appropriations in this regard total R58, 392 million for the 2021/22 financial year and equates to 11% of the total operating expenditure.
 Cognizance should be taken that the implementation of GRAP 17 accounting standard has meant bringing a range of assets previously not included in the assets register onto the register.
 Note should therefore be taken that depreciation and asset impairment as well as debt impairment constitute non-cash items and as a result they are excluded when determining surplus to be expended for funding capital projects.

-Bulk purchase is directly informed by the purchase of electricity from Eskom.
-The annual price increases have been factored into the budget appropriations and directly inform the revenue provisions.
+Bulk purchase is directly informed by the purchase of electricity from Eskom, NERSA approved 17% for Bulk Purchases.
+The annual price increases have been factored into the budget appropriations and directly inform the revenue provisions, which is also reliant on NERSA Approval.
 The expenditure includes distribution losses.
-On 9 March 2020, the National Energy Regulator of South Africa (NERSA) approved 6.9% for municipalities which will be implemented on 1 July 2020.